 Elephant wants to play hide and seek, but who knew he’d be so good at it?

-Quite simply about a boy, Morris Micklewhite, who loves to wear his tangerine dress.
+Quite simply a refreshing story about a boy, Morris Micklewhite, who loves to wear his tangerine dress.

 Mainly because he likes the way it sounds as he walks and it reminds him of tigers, the sun and his Mother’s hair.